danikaze/nextjs-boilerplate/README.md

 ### TypeScript path aliases

-- For path aliases to be available in the main process, edit the [main/tsconfig.json](./main/tsconfig.json) file.
-- For path aliases to be available in the renderer process, edit the [renderer/tsconfig.json](./renderer/tsconfig.json) file.
+- Edit the [main/tsconfig.json](./tsconfig.json) file with the path aliases to be available.
-- Add the union of all the added aliases to the `no-implicit-dependencies` rule in the [tslint.yaml](./tslint.yaml) file.
+- Add them also to the `no-implicit-dependencies` rule in the [tslint.yaml](./tslint.yaml) file.

 ## Development notes